thi-ng/umbrella/packages/memoize/README.md

 ## About

-Function memoization with configurable caching
+Function memoization with configurable caching.

 This package provides different function memoization implementations for functions with 1 or more arguments and custom result caching using ES6